-I’ve been thinking a lot lately about how we build software, not for external customers, but for ourselves—for other developers.
+What if we treated our fellow developers with the same care we treat our external customers?
 It’s a subtle shift in perspective, but treating our internal code, our platforms, and our APIs as “products” can fundamentally change the way we work for the better.
 This is at the core of Platform Engineering.

 From Project to Product